HEAL Strategic Planning

 This NIH HEAL Initiative Strategic Plan will draw on input from an array of stakeholders—including scientists, health care providers, advocacy groups, and people with lived and living experience—as well as existing research frameworks.
 The National Institute on Drug Abuse (NIDA) is the lead federal agency supporting research on drug use and addiction, and addressing the overdose crisis has been central to NIDA’s mission.
 HEAL research supported by NIDA has been and will continue to be guided by NIDA’s Strategic Plan.
 To ensure that NIDA’s HEAL research investments are optimized to meet evolving scientific and public health needs, NIDA has sought additional input with a focus on research priorities to address opioid use disorder and overdose, and the intersection of opioid use and pain, that are not already addressed in NIDA’s Strategic Plan.
 The process by which NIDA is gathering information to inform the HEAL Strategic Plan is described in the timeline below.

 Because of the multidisciplinary nature of pain, pain research supported by HEAL spans many NIH institutes, centers, and offices.
-As part of the overall HEAL strategic planning effort, an Executive Committee of experts was convened as a Working Group of the National Advisory Neurological Disorders and Stroke (NANDS) Council.
-They have been charged with looking intensively at this multidisciplinary HEAL pain portfolio to assess past efforts and to chart scientific priorities for pain research for the next 5 years of the initiative.
+As part of the overall HEAL strategic planning effort, an Executive Committee of experts was convened in 2024 as a Working Group of the National Advisory Neurological Disorders and Stroke (NANDS) Council.
+They were charged with looking intensively at this multidisciplinary HEAL pain portfolio to assess past efforts and to chart scientific priorities for pain research for the next 5 years of the initiative.
 Finding scientific solutions to the evolving opioid and overdose crisis includes addressing the lack of safe and effective strategies for treating and managing acute and chronic pain.
 The mission of the HEAL pain portfolio is to reduce pain and the risk of opioid use disorder by developing safe and effective pain treatment and prevention strategies to improve quality of life for all people.

 Robert Gereau, Ph.D. (co-chair)